Armand Jean le Bouthillier de Rancé

-Armand Jean le Bouthillier de Rancé (9 January 1626, Paris – 27 October 1700, Soligny-la-Trappe) was a French abbot of La Trappe Abbey, a controversialist author, and a founding father of the Trappists.
+Armand Jean le Bouthillier de Rancé, OCSO (9 January 1626, Paris – 27 October 1700, Soligny-la-Trappe) was a French abbot of La Trappe Abbey, a controversialist author, and a founding father of the Trappists.

 Early life

 Armand Jean le Bouthillier de Rancé was born 9 January 1626 in Paris, the second son of Denis Bouthillier, Lord of Rancé, and Councillor of State.
 His godfather was the Cardinal Duke of Richelieu; his uncle Victor Le Bouthillier, Archbishop of Tours.

 Armand dedicated himself to ecclesiastical service, in order to preserve in the family the former numerous benefices.
 At ten, he became the commendatory abbot of the Cistercian abbey of La Trappe and two other abbeys, prior of two priories, and canon of Notre-Dame de Paris, which gave him a revenue of about 15,000 livres.
 At twelve he published a translation of Anacreon with Greek notes.
 He attended the College d'Harcourt in Paris and went through his course of theological studies with great distinction.
-In 1651, he was ordained priest by his uncle Victor Le Bouthillier and embarked on a career as a court abbot.
+In 1651, he was ordained a priest by his uncle Victor Le Bouthillier and embarked on a career as a court abbot.
 The manner of his life was worldly in the extreme.
 He declined an appointment as bishop of the Diocese of St. Pol de Leon because he considered the income too small.

 In 1652 his father died, leaving him a further increase in estate.
 At the age of twenty-six he was thus left with practically unlimited wealth.
 He divided his time between preaching and other priestly obligations, and feasting and the pleasures of fox hunting.
 He obtained his doctorate in theology in 1654.
 His uncle, who wanted him as coadjutor bishop, made him archdeacon, and caused him to be elected deputy of the second order to the General Assembly of the French Clergy in 1655.
 He was also appointed First Almoner to Gaston, Duke of Orléans, in 1656.